 - Origins Available:

 The Welsh name Mabbyn is derived from the hills and Moors of Wales where a very particular Celtic people, known as the Britons, thrived.
 This surname is derived from the Welsh personal name Mabon, which means a child or great son.

 According to Welsh literature and mythology, Mabon ap Modron, the son of Modron, is a member of King Arthur's war band.

 Early Origins of the Mabbyn family

 The surname Mabbyn was first found in Cornwall, at St. Mabyn, a parish, in the union of Bodmin, hundred of Trigg.

 Early History of the Mabbyn family

 This web page shows only a small excerpt of our Mabbyn research.
-Another 216 words (15 lines of text) are included under the topic Early Mabbyn History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Mabbyn History in all our PDF Extended History products and printed products wherever possible.

 Mabbyn Spelling Variations